mokhtarabadi/meuse/README.md

   type: "shell"
   path: "/path/to/git/index"
   target: "master"
-  url: "file:///path/to/git/index"  # For local Git
+  url: "https://your-domain.com/git/index.git" # For self-hosted Git
+  # Or use "file:///path/to/git/index" for local Git
-  # Or use your GitHub fork URL: "https://github.com/YOUR_USERNAME/crates.io-index"
+  # Or use "https://github.com/YOUR_USERNAME/crates.io-index" for GitHub fork

 crate:
   store: "filesystem"